apaladines-techconsulting/Interview_Questions/README.md

 ## Protocols:
 Protocols are a blueprint to implement methods, properties or requirements that a class, struct, or enum must adopt.
 They have no implementation of methods.
 The only case is for additional functionalities in an extension of the protocol.
 Protocols can be composite like Codable that involves `Decodable & Encodable`.
+Mostrly used in SwiftUI but also used in Swift, for NetworkManager to create fake and real managers for better testings.
+Dependency injections and indirectly used for test cases

 ```swift
 protocol Vehicle {